-In addition to her position as the Teen Program Manager, Leslie-Anne also serves on the Board of Directors.
+In addition to her position as Teen Program Director, Leslie-Anne also serves on the Board of Directors.
 She brings experience in the areas of leadership, team effectiveness, and fundraising.
 Leslie has served as a consultant for Combined Jewish Philanthropies’ Leadership Development Institute, is a Vice-Chair of the URJ Communities Leadership Team (NE), and has held senior positions at several not-for-profit organizations, including Boston Baroque, WNET-NY, UCS, and Common Ground Stage and Film Company.
 She is the proud mother of three, ages (17, 20, and 23), and is a past president pf her synagogue community.

 Director of Operations

 Rivka brings to TMI nearly two decades in private and public higher education administration and instruction, private congregational school leadership and instruction, educational consulting, and freelance editing and writing.
 She holds a Ph.D. in Educational Leadership and is an avid potter.
 She resides in Southeast Florida with her husband and two children.

 Director of Mussar

 Avi Fertig studied at the Yeshiva of Ner Yisrael, in Baltimore, before moving to Israel in 1997.
 While studying at the Mir Yeshivah of Jerusalem, he forged a close relationship with Rabbi Reuvain Leuchter, a foremost student of Rabbi Shlomo Wolbe, a recognized master of Mussar.
 Since that time, he has been studying, writing, and teaching Mussar to thousands of students.
 He is the author of two books on Torah and Mussar.
 He lives in Beit Shemesh with his wife and six children.